EelcoV/RasterTool/common/img/iconset/default/README.md

 7. margin: String (optional), left and right margin of the title as a percentage of the icon width.
 Does not apply when title = below.
 Increase the margin to fit the title inside the icon.
 Default = 0.
 8. offsetConnector: float between 0.00 and 1.00 (optional).
 The connector is always drawn at the top of the icon; this offset specifies its horizontal location: 0.00 means at the extreme left, 0.5 means centered, 1,0 means at the extreme right.
 Default = 0.5.
 9. maintainAspect: boolean (optional).
 If false, the width and height can be adjusted independently.
 Default = true.
+10. template: String, the name of an image that can be used as the template image (optional).
+Default = derived from the image.